 I do believe we’re all connected.
 I do believe in positive energy.
 I do believe in the power of prayer.
 I do believe in putting good out into the world.
 And I believe in taking care of each other. ~Harvey Fierstein

-Purpose of prayer is to establish a relationship with the divine.
-It builds love, hope and character
+The purpose of prayer is to establish a relationship with the divine.
+It builds love, hope, and character

 Reflection of your life, dreams, aspirations and what you have learned through your daily experiences